netscaler/cloud-native-getting-started/README.md

 Visit: https://kubernetes.io/docs/setup/scratch/ for Kubernetes cluster deployment guide.
 Once Kubernetes cluster is up and running, execute the below command on master node to get the node status.
 ```
-cmd: kubectl get nodes
+kubectl get nodes
 ```
  ![getnodes](https://user-images.githubusercontent.com/42699135/50677393-987efb00-101f-11e9-8580-4d27746bb96a.png)
  (Screenshot above has Kubernetes cluster with one master and two worker node).

 2. Set up a Kubernetes dashboard for deploying containerized applications.
 Please visit https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/ and follow the steps mentioned to bring the Kubernetes dashboard up as shown below.